 Delacorte Theater, Central Park.

-A perennial favorite with the locals, this free theater series brings the Bard’s greatest works to life each year in a charming outdoor setting.
+A perennial favorite with the locals, this free theater series brings the Bard’s greatest works to life each year.
+Complete with a charming outdoor setting.

-This year’s plays are the always-intriguing and thought-provoking Othello and the delightful comedy Twelfth Night.
-Othello runs from May 29 – June 24, and Twelfth Night runs from July 17 – August 19.
+This year’s plays are Much Ado About Nothing and Coriolanus.
+Much Ado About Nothing runs from May 21 – June 23, and Coriolanus runs from July 16 – August 11.

 Getting In: Shakespeare in the Park performances are free.